A History of the Berliner Festspiele

 - The series of publications “Editionen” is launched, combining literary texts with works by visual artists.

 - For the first time the Haus der Berliner Festspiele is used as a venue for the ¬Berlinale, which presents film in competition and the “Specials” series here.

 - The series of events “One Day sith …” takes place for the first time.
 Running until 2016, it will regularly present single artists and their worlds at the Haus der Berliner Festspiele.

 - As a business division of the KBB, the Berliner Festspiele acknowledge their responsibility to maintain sustainable environmental standards and are certified according to the European Eco-Management and Audit Scheme, EMAS.

 - The Haus der Berliner Festspiele is purchased by the Institute for Federal Real Estate (BImA) in the KBB’s name.
 The KBB now rents the Haus der Berliner Festspiele from the BImA.

 - With “Immersion” the Berliner Festspiele found a new format for immersive art between exhibition and performance.
 This programme series, which runs until 2021, realises large-scale original productions intended to offer new impetus to institutional change within contemporary cultural organisations.

-- “The New Infinity – New Art for Planetariums” is founded in co-operation with the Planetarium Hamburg.
-This new format takes place as part of the Immersion programme series and presents films and concerts that are specifically created for planetariums.
+- “The New Infinity – New Art for Planetariums” is founded in co-operation with the Planetarium Hamburg and takes place until 2021.
+This new format is part of the Immersion programme series and presents films and concerts that are specifically created for planetariums.